 Hydrangea, macrophylla ‘Nikko Blue’

-Magnificent, bright-blue flowers!
-A must for your butterfly garden!
+• A must for the butterfly garden

 Plant Details +